bertolo1988/flight-scrappper/README.md

 To start the flight-scrappper with the default values just type `$ npm start`.

-If you want to run with diferent options just add arguments as specified in [Options](#options).
+If you want to run with different options just add arguments as specified in [Options](#options).

 If you want to get feedback in the console please check  [Debugging](#debugging).